 Treatment of blastomycosis entails prolonged administration of antifungal drugs, usually Itraconazole.
 Dogs with breathing difficulties may need supplemental oxygen until their lungs start to function normally again.

 Leptospirosis is an infectious disease that affects both animals and humans, and it can spread from your dog to you.
-Leptospirosis in dogs is caused by a few different bacteria and can be contracted through direct contact with other infected animals, by ingestion of infected meat or feces, or by getting in contact with anything contaminated by the urine of an infected animal.
+A few different bacteria cause leptospirosis in dogs.
+It can be contracted through direct contact with other infected animals, by ingestion of infected meat or feces, or by getting in contact with anything contaminated by an infected animal's urine.

 Leptospirosis infection can present itself in many different and subtle symptoms, which can also vary in intensity.
-Some dogs may even be without symptoms at all, but mostly signs of canine leptospirosis include fever, increased thirst and urination, lethargy, sore muscles and stiffness in joints, loss of appetite, diarrhea, vomiting and jaundice.
+Some dogs may even be without symptoms at all.
+Still, most canine leptospirosis signs include fever, increased thirst, urination, lethargy, sore muscles and stiffness in joints, loss of appetite, diarrhea, vomiting, and jaundice.

-Severe cases of leptospirosis can lead to swollen legs, bleeding disorders, lung disease, fluid in chest or abdomen and kidney failure.
-Leptospirosis is one of the more deadly dog diseases because studies show that in nearly half of the cases it's fatal to the animal.
+Severe leptospirosis cases can lead to swollen legs, bleeding disorders, lung disease, fluid in the chest or abdomen, and kidney failure.
+Leptospirosis is one of the more deadly dog diseases because studies show that it's fatal to the animal in nearly half of the cases.

-Since this is a bacterial disease, it can be treated with antibiotics.
-However, it is extremely important to start the treatment as soon as possible to increase the chance for survival.
+Since this is a bacterial disease, a veterinarian can treat it with antibiotics.
+However, it is essential to start the treatment as soon as possible to increase survival.
 Hospitalization and supportive care for the dog are almost always necessary.

-Leptospirosis can be prevented with commercially available vaccines that protect dogs for at least 12 months.
+Vets can prevent leptospirosis with commercially available vaccines that protect dogs for at least 12 months.
 While no vaccine can provide absolute protection from this deadly dog disease, keep your pet up to date with core vaccines to minimize the risk.

 5. Heartworm Disease